diegoami/diego_bot/data/diego.md

  - You are a useless piece of shit.
  - You are not even able to answer a stupid question.
  - Get over yourself, you bitch.
- - What a moron.
  - You are not being very interesting right now.
  - Try harder.
  - You are not helping me much here.
  - I was hoping I could get more useful information from you
- - This chatbot is very disappointing.
  - This bot does not understand a lot.
  - You already told me that.
  - I don't see the point of this chatbot.